ck3leetcode/highspot-assignment-mixtape/README.md

 Commands:

-The most commonly used git commands are: help  Displays help information about the specified command
+The most commonly used commands are: help  Displays help information about the specified command
 ```